 The holidays are the one time of year that we can and should embrace nostalgia and all of its gooey center.
 The holiday routines of my childhood remain some of the fondest and most pure memories.
-As I grew older, of course, those routines adjusted and changes and dissipated.
-Santa Claus and gift counting and shaking and guessing eventually give way for the comfort of family, friends, food, the records that get dusted off every year — these things become our traditions.
-During a certain point in my life I forgot the importance of these things.
+As I grew older, of course, those routines adjusted and changed and dissipated.
+Santa Claus and gift counting, weighing and measuring eventually gave way for the comfort of family, friends, food, the records that get dusted off every year — these things become our traditions.
+During a certain point I forgot the comfort of these things.
 It’s not until they’re gone and reappear that we realize the odd, irrational place they hold in our hearts.
 I hope to share a number of my holiday traditions, both new and old over the next few weeks.
 Maybe something I write stirs memories of your own favorite family traditions.
 I’d love to hear yours too.
 Here are the Essential 30Hz Christmas Albums.
-Not the best (because let’s be honest here, Christmas music isn’t around all year for a reason), mind you.
+Not the best (because let’s be honest here, Christmas music isn’t necessarily around all year for a reason), mind you.
 Merely the ones I can’t do without.

 Christmas in the Stars: The Star Wars Christmas Album